Gary Shaw (Irish footballer): Return to Bray Wanderers

 On 19 November 2019, it was announced that Shaw had signed for Bray Wanderers for a second spell at the League of Ireland First Division club.
 He scored on his second debut with a header in a 4–2 defeat to Cabinteely on the opening night of the season and followed that up a week later with his second goal in 2 games against Wexford Youths in a 2–0 victory at the Carlisle Grounds before sport in Ireland was suspended due to the COVID-19 pandemic.
 Shaw continued where he left off once the season resumed and finished the season with 8 goals in 18 games as his side lost to Galway United in the First Division play-off Semi-Final.
 On the 23 November 2020, Shaw signed a new contract with the club for the 2021 season.
+On the 3rd September 2021 (against UCD) he became the first player in League Of Ireland history to come on as a substitute during the second half of a match (after 61 minutes) and score a hat-trick.

 He retired from professional football at the end of 2021.

 International career

-In 2010, Shaw was selected for the Irish Schools’ team which took part in the Centenary Shield, an annual international tournament made up of teams from England, Ireland, Scotland, Wales and Northern Ireland.
+In 2010, Shaw was selected for the Irish Schools' team which took part in the Centenary Shield, an annual international tournament made up of teams from England, Ireland, Scotland, Wales and Northern Ireland.
 After losing their opening match, Ireland went on to record victories over Wales 1–0, Scotland 5–2 (Shaw amongst the scorers) and England 1–0 to claim the title, with Shaw setting up the winning goal for team-mate Robbie Benson in the final game of the series against England at the Pirelli Stadium, home of Burton Albion.

 Later in 2010, Shaw was selected for the Republic of Ireland U19 team taking part in the qualifying phase for the 2011 European Championships.
 He made his international debut in a 5–0 win over Luxembourg in Bulgaria, starting up front alongside Robbie Brady in a team which also included Shane Duffy, Jeff Hendrick, John Egan and Daryl Horgan.
 Ireland went on to qualify for the Finals, reaching the semi-final where they were beaten by Spain, who went on to win the tournament, beating the Czech Republic in the final.
 The Spanish team included future stars Alvaro Morata, Dani Carvajal and Gerard Deulofeu.